Wojciech Has

-Wojciech Jerzy Has (1 April 1925, Kraków – 3 October 2000, Łódź) was a Polish film director, screenwriter and film producer.
+Wojciech Jerzy Has (1 April 1925 – 3 October 2000) was a Polish film director, screenwriter and film producer.

 Early life and studies

 Wojciech Jerzy Has was born in Kraków.
 Has himself was agnostic.
-However, his family on both sides was Roman Catholic, although he was a committed philosemite.
+However, his family on both sides was Roman Catholic, although he was a philosemite.

-He was Jewish roots on his father's side, and Roman Catholic on his mother's.
+He had Jewish roots on his father's side, and Roman Catholic on his mother's.
 The name Has is the Hollandic, Yiddish and Germanised Jewish surname Haas (האָז), meaning hare in English.

-During the wartime German occupation of Poland, Has studied at the Kraków Business and Commerce College and later clandestine underground classes at the Kraków Academy of Fine Arts - until it was disbanded in 1943.
+During the wartime German occupation of Poland, Has studied at the Kraków Business and Commerce College and later clandestine underground classes at the Kraków Academy of Fine Arts – until it was disbanded in 1943.
 When the war ended, he went on to study at the reconstituted Academy of Fine Arts in Kraków.
 In 1946, Has completed a one-year course in film and began producing educational and documentary films at the Warsaw Documentary Film Studio, and in the 1950s moved on to work at Poland's premier filmmaking academy, the National Film Studio, in Łódź.